hellerve/hellerve/README.md

   i contribute to the core, build the llm integration (gt4llm), documentation, and various language integrations.

-- [**carp**](https://github.com/carp-lang/Carp): a statically typed lisp for realtime applications. i contributed the macro system as well as various core macros (`setf`, quasiquoting, inline C and assembly), standard tooling, and compiler ergonomics. you can find more of my work over at [the carpentry](https://github.com/carpentry-org).
+- [**carp**](https://github.com/carp-lang/Carp): a statically typed lisp for realtime applications. i contributed the macro system as well as various core macros (`setf`, quasiquoting, string formatting etc.), stdlib things, and compiler ergonomics. you can find more of my work over at [the carpentry](https://github.com/carpentry-org).

 ##### experiments

-- [**sbcli**](https://github.com/hellerve/sbcli): a simple repl for sbcl with command introspection, history, and readline support. i built it to improve my interactive lisp experience outside of an editor.
+- [**sbcli**](https://github.com/hellerve/sbcli): a repl for sbcl that doesn’t suck. built to improve my interactive lisp experience outside of an editor.

-- [**microml**](https://github.com/hellerve/microml): a minimalist ml-style language with a complete compiler and interpreter in under 750 lines of python.
+- [**microml**](https://github.com/hellerve/microml): a minimalist ml-style language compiler and interpreter in under 750 lines of python.

 - [**mae**](https://github.com/hellerve/mae): maps are everything.